It sounds obvious, but broken glass can be very sharp and therefore dangerous. It must be handled with care.

 If the glass has been holed, gently lever the remaining pieces out, starting at the top.
 Large pieces of glass are heavy so have an assistant, also protected as above, to help you.

 If the glass is cracked, but no pieces are missing, you will have no way of grasping the glass to remove it.
-Use a glass cutter to cut round the pane an inch or so from the frame.
+Use a glass cutter to cut around the pane an inch or so from the frame.
 Place adhesive tape over the cracks and tap the glass gently from inside to separate one piece at a time.
 The tape will help to prevent the pieces dropping out.

 Preparing and cleaning the frame